 Food Palace: Located at 1 Alkali road, Unguwar Sarki, and on Tafawa Balewa Road.
 They have on sale Nigerian dishes including pepper soup.

 Disney Chicken: Disney Chicken is located on Ahmadu Bello Way.
 They have the different rice options on sale, served with properly seasoned and grilled chicken.

-Kaduna Rugby Club: The economy restaurant is located along Waff Road – Buhari Way.
+Kaduna Rugby Club: An economy restaurant located along Waff Road – Buhari Way.
 They offer bar snacks and meals of good quality.
-They serve roast pork, traditional delicacies and international dishes.
-They are open from 5 pm on weekdays and by 12 noon on weekends.
+Serve roast pork, traditional delicacies and international dishes.
+Open from 5 pm on weekdays and by 12 noon on weekends.

 Other options are the French cafe, Hamdala Chinese, and Nibbles.

 For any visitor in Kaduna city, there are top 5 places that are a must-visit, and they include:

 A beautiful spot designed for visitors to relax and ease off.
 The quiet and airy environment makes it a perfect place to meditate.
 Families can also go there for picnics and little hang-outs.